 Dr. Sade, our Chief of Medicine, says:

 See for yourself.
-A fun way to really measure it is to put all the waste that you’d accrue from a normal Period in a sink as you use it.
+A fun way to really measure it is to put all the waste that you’d accrue from a normal period in a sink as you use it.
 All the plastic.
 All the stuff.
-That will be your last waste Period.
+As Karla, our co-founder says ‘it feels like Christmas morning.’
+And not a good one.
+That will be your last waste-filled period.
 Remember this every time you have a waste free period with Period.
-Feel free to high 5 anyone around!
+Feel free to high five anyone around!

 Yes!
 It’s non-disposable - just like your regular underwear, so unlike tampons and pads, it won’t be sitting on a landfill for the next five hundred years.
 Also what’s good for the Planet, is good for you.
 Though we can’t scientifically say it, a lot of customers say they have experienced less cramps and a much happier flow.
 Go ahead.
 Try it and see.

 Of course.
 Although are you sure you want to use a product that is more leak-free than a tampon to back up a tampon?
-If at first you don’t feel comfortable taking the risk, you could try Period underwear one day when you’re at home.
+If at first you don’t feel comfortable taking the risk, you could try Period. underwear one day when you’re at home or just at night.
 You’ll see.

 Yes, you can!
 We recommend tumbling dry on low, but whatever happens, happens.